gkovan/OLD-spring-boot-kafka-api/README.md

 ## Pipe Streaming Kafka example

+The pipe stream app basically takes the value on the input topic and puts it on the output topic.
 For the pipe stream app to work, the following topics needs to be created:

 ```bash